10 Webinar Benchmarks Every Marketer Should Know

-73% of B2B marketers and sales leaders say webinars are the best way to generate high-quality leads — and for good reason.
-In fact, we know the average webinar attendee session time is 61 minutes.
+73% of B2B marketing and sales leaders say webinars are the best way to generate high-quality leads — and for good reason.
+In fact, we know the average webinar attendee session time is nearly an hour.
 No other content drives that kind of engagement.

 But not all webinars are created equal.
 After analyzing thousands and thousands (and thousands!) of webinars we discovered what the top performing webinars have in common.
 So if you’ve ever wondered how you should be promoting your webinar, when to schedule it, or what you should call it, we have the answers.

 Check out some of the most interesting stats from our new webinar benchmark report, and see how you can apply them to your next webinar.

 If you’re interested in the full report, download it here.